joeldev/ADNKit/README.md

 Please see [the wiki](https://github.com/joeldev/ADNKit/wiki) for full documentation.

 ### Installation
-ADNKit makes use of submodules for its dependencies.
-After cloning the repo, make sure to run `git submodule update --init --recursive` from the top level before trying to build the code.
-There is also a Releases folder containing stable binary releases.
+ADNKit makes use of submodules for its dependency.
+After cloning the repo, make sure to run `git submodule update --init --recursive` from the top level before trying to build the franework.
+There is also a Release folder containing the latest stable binary release (for both OS X and iOS) and headers.

+For iOS apps, make sure that you have added the folder containing the ADNKit headers folder to your header search paths.
+This folder can either be copied from Release/ADNKit or you can point directly to that location if ADNKit is a submodule in your project (aka, path would be something like 'Vendor/ADNKit/Release/ADNKit').

 **It's also important to note that AFNetworking is currently statically compiled in as part of the library and does not need to be added to your project.**